 SST (Long): 02:10 – 163 stress points

-SST stands for Sweet Spot Training, which is a small sub-zone around 90 to 95 per cent of FTP.
+SST stands for Sweet Spot Training, which is a small sub-zone around 90 to 95 per cent of FTP (we’ve got a separate explainer on sweet spot training).
 It gets its name because it’s intense enough to provoke great physical adaptations, but easy enough that you can do lots of it without overly fatiguing your body.

 If you’re feeling really keen and you want a longer ride to accumulate those stress points, this is an ideal session.

 Workout of the Week

 If you’re the kind of rider who chimes with the saying “variety is the spice of life”, then Zwift’s Workout of the Week section is perfect for you.